 Propagation: Cuttings, budding, grafting

-Outstanding Selections: Many varieties avaialble including dwarfs and relatively hardy ones.
+Outstanding Selections: Many varieties available including dwarfs and relatively hardy ones.